MichalWitt/React/README.md

-Evaluation work on study, app wrote in React.
+Evaluation work for study, app wrote in React.